 Professional writing is not an academic excursive in showing off how much you know about writing craft, it is using the craft of writing to reveal the material with such impact that the physical presentation becomes invisible.
 Mark Childress, author of Crazy in Alabama, says to “Kill your darlings.”

 Writers may believe that they can’t remove material because they might not be able to think of something else.
 In truth, writers have an inexhaustible source of material within themselves and their imaginations to create new prose that describes characters and situations.
 Others hope to impress readers by demonstrating a command of language.
-This is like drawing a set of gorgeous drapes across a picture window and blocking the view from outside.
+This is like drawing a set of gorgeous drapes across a picture window and blocking the view.

 People write for many reasons.
 Some want to publish their work professionally.
 Some want to share their stories with family and friends.
 Others want to leave a personal legacy as a history or memoir.